-A: Edward often clowned around during work times, keeping everyone from getting work done.
+Edward often clowned around during work times and interrupted his classmates’ work.
 When logical consequences didn’t help, I decided to try a problem-solving conference.
 I thought this might be effective because Edward could get defensive at times, and in this conference I could begin by naming the positive aspects of his humor.

 I told him I noticed how he had a great sense of humor and a good memory for jokes, and how people liked to be around him because he could get them laughing.
 This helped him let down his guard and get into a productive problem-solving frame of mind.

 We then talked about how telling jokes was not a problem, but doing it during work times was.
 By the end of the conference, Edward agreed to try to limit his joke telling to recess, lunch, after school, and designated Morning Meeting times.
-He clowned around less during work times, and he and the classmates around him were able to get more work done.
+He clowned around less during work times, and he and the classmates around him finished more of their work.

-A: I had a student who dawdled whenever math started.
-I suspected the problem was that she didn’t like minute math, always our first math activity, in which students have a minute and a half to do thirty simple computations.
+I had a student who dawdled whenever math started.
+The problem, I began to suspect, was that she didn’t like minute math, always our first math activity, in which students have a minute and a half to do thirty simple computations.
 I realized that a problem-solving conference, with its structure for probing the causes of a problem, could help me confirm this and understand why she didn’t like minute math.

 Sure enough, when I posed some “Could it be” questions, the student said she didn’t like minute math because she was “too slow,” that she couldn’t do all the problems in one and a half minutes.